stnert/check_systemd/README.md

   -v, --verbose         Increase output verbosity (use up to 3 times).
   -V, --version         show program's version number and exit

-Options relation to unit selection:
+Options related to unit selection:
   By default all systemd units are checked.
 Use the option '-e' to exclude units by a regular expression.
 Use the option '-u' to check only one unit.

   -u UNIT, --unit UNIT  Name of the systemd unit that is being tested.
   -i, --ignore-inactive-state